-Within social housing services, there are a range of exciting roles.
-The positions for which our REC qualified consultants recruit include Housing Assistant, Housing Officer and Housing Manager.
+Within social housing services, there are a number of exciting roles.
+Our REC qualified consultants recruit positions such as Housing Assistant, Housing Officer and Housing Manager.
 Each role involves ensuring the effective delivery of high quality housing and estate management services for the benefit of tenants and other customers.

 The primary responsibility of a Housing Assistant to is assist the Housing Officer in ensuring the delivery of quality housing management services.
-The Housing Services Assistant must comply with the Association policies and procedures, as well as legislative, regulatory and good practice requirements in the provision of housing management duties.
+They must comply with the Association policies and procedures, as well as legislative, regulatory and good practice requirements in the provision of housing management duties.

-Daily tasks carried out by a Housing Assistant may include, but are not limited to:
+Daily tasks carried out may include, but are not limited to:

 - Assisting the Housing Servicers Officer in preparing Qualifying Occupier Letters and Notice of Proceedings for Recovery of Possession and their delivery.

-- Carrying out agreed minimum amount of weekly property inspections to ensure effective upkeep of area
+- Carrying out weekly property inspections to ensure effective upkeep of area.

-- Providing assistance with tenant participation and customer care
+- Assist with tenant participation and customer care.

-In order to perform this role well, a Housing Assistant must possess a range of skills.
-As well as being able to communicate and liaise effectively with all departments and other staff members, a Housing Assistant must also possess good organisational and customer engagement skills.
+There are a number of skills required to perform this job well.
+As well as being able to communicate and liaise effectively with all departments and other staff members, a they must also possess good organisational and customer engagement skills.
 Moreover, they must also have sound knowledge of database systems and be dynamic, committed and flexible in their work.

-- Assisting in supporting the involvement and participation of tenants and other customers in the development of the Association’s services and activities
+- Supporting the involvement and participation of tenants and other customers in the development of the Association’s services and activities.

-- Assisting in providing factoring and other services to home-owners
+- Providing factoring and other services to home-owners.

-In order to carry out this varied role, a Housing Officer/Manager must possess a variety of skills.
-As well as having excellent organisational and time management skills, the Housing Officer/Manager must also be able to communicate with all departments and members of staff in a clear and efficient manner.
+In order to carry out this varied role, a manager must possess a variety of skills.
+As well as having excellent organisational and time management skills, they must also be able to communicate with all departments and members of staff in a clear and efficient manner.
 Likewise, they must also have good problem-solving skills and be able to work under pressure to meet deadlines.